-[00:05:24] Dr. George: I’ll give you a little, for instance, now this hasn’t happened during COVID, but I think this type of thing has magnified a hundred fold problem.
-When, when I was at practices and I’m not right now, we’re doing this full time.
-I would come home for a 12 hour day, 7 to 7, walk through the door.
+[00:05:24] Dr. George: I’ll give you a little, for instance, now this hasn’t happened during COVID, but I think this type of thing has magnified a hundred-fold problem.
+When, when I was at practice, and I’m not right now, we’re doing this full time.
+I would come home for a 12-hour day, 7 to 7, walk through the door.
 And it had been a oftentimes very chaotic, stressful day with a variety of different issues that had happened.
 And so, my brain was numb to say the least.
 So I would walk through Vanessa would be in the kitchen– and early on, she also was the office manager.
-So she not only had the responsibilities of running my office, but you had the responsibilities of coming home, taking care of the kids, keeping the house would have, but me, I was just interested in what I was dealing with at work.
+So she not only had the responsibilities of running my office, but you had the responsibilities of coming home, taking care of the kids, keeping the house, but me, I was just interested in what I was dealing with at work.
 So I would come home, take off my coat, sit in my chair, look at the TV and I was oblivious to anything else was going on.

-[00:09:19] Dr. George: yeah, you, I kind of, and let’s face it as physicians, to be able to go through what we get through to become physicians with training and everything, there’s gotta be a little bit of an ego fair to be able to do that.
+[00:09:19] Dr. George: yeah, you, I kind of– and let’s face it as physicians, to be able to go through what we get through to become physicians with training and everything, there’s got to be a little bit of an ego fair to be able to do that.
 So, and I’m thinking I’m doing everything right, and she rightfully brings up and says, remember your dad?
 He thought that too.
-And my dad.
-God love him, he’s still alive at 89, but he’s, he’s was it a narcissist when I was growing up and he’s still on narcissist now.
+And my dad, God love him, he’s still alive at 89, but he’s, he’s was it a narcissist when I was growing up and he’s still a narcissist now.

 [00:09:54] Vanessa: Nothing has changed.

-[00:10:24] Dr. JB: So there’s a couple of words that you guys use that I, wanting to explore a little bit more.
-This resentments that you Vanessa were feeling towards your husbands, towards Jeep– can I call you that?
+[00:10:24] Dr. JB: So there’s a couple of words that you guys use that I wanted to explore a little bit more.
+This resentment that you, Vanessa, were feeling towards your husband, towards Jeep– can I call you that?